Victoria, British Columbia: Modern history (1871–present)

 Royal Canadian Naval Volunteer Reserve members stand outside the British Columbia Parliament Buildings in 1914.

 Bird's-eye view of Victoria in 1889.
 After the completion of the Canadian Pacific Railway in 1886, Victoria lost its position as the commercial centre of the province to Vancouver.

 In the latter half of the 19th century, the Port of Victoria became one of North America's largest importers of opium, serving the opium trade from Hong Kong and distribution into North America.
 Opium trade was legal and unregulated until 1865, when the legislature issued licences and levied duties on its import and sale.
 The opium trade was banned in 1908.

+British Columbia's first streetcar service began in Victoria on 22 February 1890, when the National Electric Tramway and Lighting Company Limited launched four electric streetcars on two routes with 9 km of track.

 In 1886, with the completion of the Canadian Pacific Railway terminus on Burrard Inlet, Victoria's position as the commercial centre of British Columbia was irrevocably lost to the city of Vancouver.
 The city subsequently began cultivating an image of genteel civility within its natural setting, aided by the impressions of visitors such as Rudyard Kipling, the opening of the popular Butchart Gardens in 1904 and the construction of the Empress Hotel by the Canadian Pacific Railway in 1908.
 Robert Dunsmuir, a leading industrialist whose interests included coal mines and a railway on Vancouver Island, constructed Craigdarroch Castle in the Rockland area, near the official residence of the province's Lieutenant Governor.
 His son, James Dunsmuir, became Premier and subsequently Lieutenant Governor of the province and built his own grand residence at Hatley Park (used for several decades as Royal Roads Military College, now civilian Royal Roads University) in the present City of Colwood.